Chondroitin

 What is the recommended dosage of Chondroitin?

-The clinically studied dose for Chondroitin is 800–1,200 mg/day chondroitin sulfate; often combined with glucosamine; 8–12 weeks for full joint effects; most studies use 1,200 mg/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 800–1,200 mg/day chondroitin sulfate; often combined with glucosamine; 8–12 weeks for full joint effects; most studies use 1,200 mg/day Always follow the product label and check with a healthcare provider for personal advice.